ishikavimal/Data-privacy-and-security-/README.md

-# Data-privacy-and-security-
+This repository contains:
-Cyber Security Practical – RSA Encryption &amp; Secret Message using CMD
+- Practical 2: Secret Message using CMD
+- Practical 3: RSA Encryption using Devglan Tool